regenerativeag/tools/active-member-discord-bot/docs/database-design.md

 The database for this bot is split into two components:

 #### In-Memory DB
 The bot does all its work through the in-memory database.
 The in-memory db is a collection of which users posted on which days, and which users reacted on which days.
-If the number of users who regularly post and/or react is on the order of tens of thousands or less, this in-memory db requires a negligible amount of RAM and allows.
+If the number of users who regularly post and/or react is on the order of tens of thousands or less, this in-memory db requires a negligible amount of RAM.

 #### Persistence Channel
 The persistence layer is a special discord channel which the in-memory database is persisted to.
 It has two primary functions.